-Pursuant to the PSAs, the MMWEC Seabrook and Millstone Project Participants are liable for their proportionate share of the costs associated with decommissioning the plants, which is being funded through monthly Project billings.
-The Project Participants are also liable for their proportionate share of the uninsured costs of a nuclear incident that might be imposed under the Price-Anderson Act (Act).
-By its terms, the Act expired in August 2002.
-Congress is currently considering extending the Act.
+Pursuant to the PSAs, the MMWEC Seabrook and Millstone Project Participants are liable for their proportionate share of the costs associated with decommissioning the plants, which costs are being funded through monthly Project billings.
+Also, the Project Participants are liable for their proportionate share of the uninsured costs of a nuclear incident that might be imposed under the Price-Anderson Act (Act).
+Originally enacted in 1957, the Act has been renewed several times.
+In July 2005, as part of the Energy Policy Act of 2005, Congress extended the Act until the end of 2025.